elizabeth-millicanbxsy/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it's written.
 Invest time in understanding the problem domain, planning your solution, and refactoring for clarity.
 Also, embrace modularity and reuse as they contribute to robust and scalable systems.
 And lastly, automate testing to ensure consistent behavior and minimize regression errors."

 In essence, today's programming wisdom advocates for clarity, simplicity, and pragmatism over complexity and unnecessary abstraction.

+# 2024-03-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance robustness and evolvability."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can often lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's better to write code that is straightforward and easy to understand initially, then refine and optimize specific parts based on data-driven performance measurements.
+This approach ensures a cleaner, more sustainable software project over the long term.